 I didn’t see any work for the last three months of my time there before I decided it was no good for me anymore.
 But before that, I was constantly doing 20 blog posts or so a week.
 I was asked how many I could handle each week and was more than happy with that as a maximum.

 It really depends on your skills and the clients coming through.
-The months I was getting so many were months that personal finance and recruitment articles were coming through, and I love those topics.
+The months I was getting so many were months that personal finance and recruitment articles were coming through, and I love those topics which is why i am planning to make a new one on the benefits of outsourcing recruiting to experts like call center recruiting Utah.
 I’ve also had a lot of tech-related topics, which is another topic of interest.
 I have a feeling right now that some of the topics aren’t going to play to my strengths.

 It really is worth getting in touch with the editors regularly.